-2.0.5 Mortality from lung cancer
+2.0.4Mortality from lung cancer

-Learn more about the mortality rates of lung cancer among men in the Nordic Countries during 2010-2014.
-Proceed as in task 1.3 above (ONLINE ANALYSIS \rightarrow Incidence/Mortality, etc.), but now complete the choices by changing the Data type into Mortality and execute.
+Learn more about the mortality rates of lung cancer among men in the Nordic Countries during 2017-2021.
+Proceed as with the incidence of lung cancer above but change the Measures into Mortality and execute.

-- 13. Where was the mortality highest, where lowest?
-What were the crude rates in these two regions?
-Are they very different from the corresponding incidence rates in task 1.3 above? - 14.
+- 1. Where was the age-standardized (World) mortality highest, where lowest?
+What were the crude rates in these two populations?
+Are the standardized and crude rates very different from the corresponding incidence rates above? - 2.
 Compare Island and Sweden.
 Can you find any real difference in the crude rates?
 What about the age-standardized rates with different standard populations?

-2.0.6 Prevalence of lung cancer
+2.0.5Prevalence of lung cancer

-Learn more about the prevalence of lung cancer among men in the Nordic Countries at the end of 2014.
-Under ONLINE ANALYSIS now click Prevalence.
-Then continue to Tables by and click on Countries.
-On the next page from the Cancer menu select Lung, and for the year choose 2012 from the pertinent boxes.
+Learn more about the prevalence of lung cancer among men in the Nordic Countries at the end of 2021.
+Under Data visualization go to box Prevalence, and continue to Prevalence -Tables.
+Perform similar choices for the different menus as you did above for incidence and mortality.

-- 15. Where was the total prevalence highest, where lowest?
-What were the prevalence proportions in these two regions? - 16.
-What was the prevalence proportion of cases diagnosed less than 1 year ago in all Nordic countries jointly? - 17.
-What was the prevalence proportion of cases diagnosed at least 5 years ago in all Nordic countries jointly?
+- 1. Where was the total prevalence highest, where lowest?
+What were the crude prevalence proportions in these two regions? - 2.
+What was the crude prevalence proportion of cases diagnosed less than 5 years ago in all Nordic countries jointly? - 3.
+Can you find out, what were the prevalence proportions of cases diagnosed at least 5 years ago in these populations?